Feline Distemper Virus

 More correctly called panleukopenia, this disease is both highly contagious and deadly

-While cats of all ages can become infected with the distemper virus, kittens—especially those with a poor immune system or those who are unvaccinated—are at the greatest risk for this nasty virus, which causes severe gastrointestinal symptoms.
+While cats of all ages can become infected with the distemper virus, kittens—especially those with a poor immune system or those who are unvaccinated—are at the greatest risk for this virus, which causes severe gastrointestinal symptoms.

-They symptoms of feline distemper are:
+They clinical signs of feline distemper are:

-Your veterinarian will perform a thorough physical exam and take a detailed history of your pet, including his vaccination status.
+Your veterinarian will perform a thorough physical exam and take a detailed history of your pet, including vaccination status.

 Additionally, your veterinarian may recommend the following diagnostic tests: